 Using gas allows homeowners to save time and space because they no longer need to worry about refilling and storing an oil tank, water tank, and a hot water cylinder.
-Gas is also a very efficient form of energy.
+It is also a trustworthy method of heating the home, and if things are to go wrong you can use Dean’s Plumbing for plumbing services or choose a plumber that suits you! is also a very efficient form of energy.
 In fact, natural gas produces 45 percent and 30 percent fewer harmful emissions compared to coal and oil respectively.

 So, with all the benefits we’ve listed about gas, why would you even consider switching to an oil heating system?

 What Is Oil Heating?

 First, let’s discuss exactly what oil heating is.

 Oil heating uses home heating oil or kerosene to fuel a boiler and successfully emit heat through a diffuser and to the water tap.